Visit the institution website for COVID‑19 updates

 Months of entry

-This programme provides a broad overview of the drug discovery and development process and is designed for graduates in science-based subjects as preparation for either PhD-level research or a career in the pharmaceutical industry or with a government regulatory body.
+This programme provides a broad overview of the drug discovery and development process and is designed for graduates in science-based subjects as preparation for either PhD-level research or a career in the pharmaceutical, biotechnology and CRO industries or with a government regulatory body.

 The programme is delivered through a combination of lectures, tutorials and seminars supported by the Blackboard e-learning system and practical classes.
 Assessment is through a combination of written examination and coursework.
 The research project is assessed by written report and oral presentation.